Loyola Professors' Expertise on SCOTUS Gerrymandering Case

-Loyola Law School, Los Angeles professors are available to comment on the news arising today out of the U.S. Supreme Court:
+Loyola Law School, Los Angeles professors are available to comment on Gill v.
+Whitford, the Wisconsin gerrymandering case scheduled for oral arguments at the U.S. Supreme Court on Oct.
+3, 2017.